 A.9.1.7.1 Test Purpose and Environment

-The purpose of this test is to verify the requirements related to selection / reselection of relay UE defined in clauses 12.10. the UE under test is configured with PCell and is configured with resource pools for NR sidelink discovery message as required for remote UE operation.
+The purpose of this test is to verify the requirements related to selection / reselection of relay UE defined in clauses 12.10.
+In this test, the UE under test is configured with PCell or an Sidelink UE but not both, based on the scenarios (U2N or U2U relay) UE supported, and is configured with resource pools for NR sidelink discovery message as required for remote UE operation.

 This test is applicable to UEs capable of NR sidelink communication and sidelink discovery, and further support the optional feature of sidelink remote UE operation.

-The test parameters are given in Table A.9.1.7.1-1, Table A.9.1.7.1-2, Table A.9.1.7.1-3, Table A.9.1.7.1-4, Table A.9.1.7.1-5 below.
-The test consists of one active serving cell (cell 1), one remote UE and two active Sidelink relay UEs (Sidelink Relay UE 1, Sidelink Relay UE 2).
+The test parameters are given in Table A.9.1.7.1-1, Table A.9.1.7.1-2, Table A.9.1.7.1-3, Table A.9.1.7.1-4, Table A.9.1.7.1-5, and Table A.9.1.7.1-6 below.
+The test consists of one active serving cell (cell 1, configured as Table A.9.1.7.1-5) or an Sidelink UE (Sidelink UE 1, configured as Table A.9.1.7.1-6), one remote UE and two active Sidelink relay UEs (Sidelink Relay UE 1, Sidelink Relay UE 2).

 The relay UEs are configured in mode 2 to be transmitting relay discovery messages every discovery period, which is determined by resource reservation period indicated by sl-ResourceReservePeriodList.

 The test system shall ensure that the remote UE under test has transmitted SidelinkUEInformationNR message and has been configured with the sidelink discovery resource pool and sidelink communication resource pool respectively for relay operation prior to the start of the test.